bobysinha17/Project---Marketing-campagn-Prediction/README.md

-# Project Title - Bank Marketing Campaign Prediction...............
+# Project Title - Bank Marketing Campaign Prediction.............

 A brief description of what this project does and who it's for : This project is all about the customers will respond to the marketing campaign or not.
 To solve this problem i've used banking dataset.